 Long journeys by seaplane.
 Left, Aero Club Como crew crossing the Atlantic with a Lake amphibian.
 Center, overflying Greenland.
 Right, excursion to an uninhabited island of the Australian reef with a Grumman “Turbo Mallard” being evaluated for purchase by Team member Cesare Baj.

+Left, a mission to the Greek island of Santorini.
+Center, overflying Lake Skotor, in Montenegro.
 Right, a mission to a lake of Southern Spain, formed by the Guadalquivir river.

 The great airshow and seaplane gathering of Biscarrosse, France, was born in 1991 upon an idea of the Museum of Water Aviation of Biscarrosse and Aero Club Como.
 Left, the first edition of the event, with two floatplanes of Aero Club Como.
+Center, approach to Saint Moritz, Switzerland, the highest airport in Europe (altitude 5800 ft).
+Right, a very special mission to the Italian enclave of Campione, on Lake Lugano, surrounded by Swiss territory.

 Seaplane Team’s members who manage Aero Club Como have an extended experience in organizing seaplane events.
 Above, a few promotional posters.